-The average interest rate is a compilation of a lot of different interest rate quotes and variables, that do not apply to everyone’s exact situation.
-The average interest rate is a national average figure, with interest rate quotes from across the country that may not apply locally, and many times also includes interest rate quotes with points.
+It is a compilation of a lot of different interest rate quotes and variables, that do not apply to everyone’s exact situation.
+Also, it is a national average figure, with interest rate quotes from across the country that may not apply locally, and many times also includes interest rate quotes with points.
 But most consumers do loans with 0 points.
-Hence, the “average interest rate” you see on TV or in the newspaper always looks artificially low.
+Hence, the numbers you see on TV or in the newspaper always looks artificially low.

-When the “average interest rate” figures are released I get a flurry of phone calls telling me that rates have dropped.
-Then I step through and explain that the 4.93% “average interest rate” quote they see does not apply to their $850,000 loan amount, because an $850,000 loan is considered a Jumbo loan which carries higher rates.
-And the “average interest rate” is an average based on Conforming loan amounts (which are $417,000 and under).
+When these figures are released I get a flurry of phone calls telling me that rates have dropped.
+Then I step through and explain that the 4.93% quote they see does not apply to their $850,000 loan amount, because an $850,000 loan is considered a Jumbo loan which carries higher rates.
+And the numbers seen publicly are an average based on Conforming loan amounts (which are $417,000 and under).
 Also, average interest rates only apply to single family homes, if you are getting a loan on a condo or a multifamily home, rates are higher for those property types than for single family homes.

-Or I may get a call from a client who sees that the “average interest rate” is 4.93%, and angrily wants to know why their rate was recently locked in at 5.25%.
+Or I may get a call from a client who sees that the average interest rate is 4.93%, and angrily wants to know why their rate was recently locked in at 5.25%.
 And one of many explanations may be that they have a 667 credit score, which requires a higher interest rate.
-Average interest rates usually require the very highest credit scores, which are 740 or more for a Conventional loan.
+The numbers seen with generalized rate quotes require the very highest credit scores, which are 740 or more for a Conventional loan.

-So, when you see a “average interest rate” figure, it’s hard to rely on that to know what your rate quote should be.
+So, when you see an average interest rate figure, it’s hard to rely on that to know what your rate quote should be.

 The media, as usual, is long on hype and short on details, when they report the news.
-And, as usual, before you believe what you see, read or hear; don’t assume it is true, and do your own research before acting on it.
+And, as usual, before you believe what you see, don’t assume it is true and do your own research before acting on it.